-Though it is not something we do very often, when we do give thought to the various components of our home theatre systems.
+However, it is not something we do very often when considering the various components of our home theatre systems.

 We frequently neglect to consider how the room’s décor affects our ability to watch movies and TV shows in our home theatres without being distracted by other elements in the room or room décor.

-When looking for some fantastic ideas, get in touch with the people who know the most about design to help you with the watching experience.
+When looking for fantastic ideas, contact the people who know the most about design to help you with the watching experience.

 Start a night out by looking around the theatre to see how the room is decorated ahead of time, and then throughout the movie, keep your attention focused on items that get in the way.

 Many theatres generate a lot of money by providing an experience that customers will remember far more than just a movie screening.
-After you have entered the auditorium, the first thing you would notice is that most theatres do not let outside light into the chamber.
+After entering the auditorium, you will first notice that most theatres do not let outside light into the chamber.

-Budget considerations, as well as a lack of windows in other rooms, make basements or rooms with no windows the best places to put your home theatre.
-To the extent feasible, avoid letting the most sunlight in through your windows by using blackout curtains or drapes.
+Budget considerations and a lack of windows in other rooms make basements or rooms with no windows the best places to put your home theatre.
+To the extent feasible, avoid letting the most sunlight in through your windows using blackout curtains or drapes.

 These colours and lighting were deliberately picked to enhance the customer’s experience.
 Walls in most theatres are typically darker in hue.
-It is common to drape the walls with the cloth, so that glossy paint on the screen does not reflect light.
+It is expected to drape the walls with the cloth so that the glossy paint on the screen does not reflect light.

 When decorating your house, you might choose textured paints or matte finishes to help reduce reflecting problems.
-The last consideration to address is that you should ensure that the shining floor surfaces aren’t causing glare on the screen.
+The last consideration to address is ensuring that the shining floor surfaces aren’t causing glare on the screen.

-I would do a custom drapery for my home theatre, which will help with the glare.
+I would do a custom drapery for my home theatre to help with the glare.

-It is also important to make sure that your home theatre has comfortable seats since it will greatly enhance your whole experience.
-In order to have comfortable and family-friendly seating when watching TV or movies, you should aim to place the seats where everyone can spread out and relax.
+Ensuring that your home theatre has comfortable seats is essential since it will significantly enhance your experience.
+To have comfortable and family-friendly seating when watching TV or movies, you should aim to place the chairs where everyone can spread out and relax.

-I would also consider having snack trays accessible because a lot of people have microwaves and refrigerators in their home theatres because it is more convenient for them not to have to travel too far to enjoy snacks during commercials or while the movie is paused for a scene change.
+I would also consider having snack trays accessible because many people have microwaves and refrigerators in their home theatres.
+It is more convenient for them not to travel too far to enjoy snacks during commercials or while the movie is paused for a scene change.

 Rather than striving to fit in with a “standard” that doesn’t exist, think about what elements you can add that would better serve your family’s entertainment requirements and those of their tastes, and go with those touches instead.

-By providing an environment where you feel comfortable viewing movies and television as a family, you are ensuring that everyone in your family enjoys their screen time.
-If you manage to meet this particular aim, you will be the envy of those who have a home theater.
+Providing an environment where you feel comfortable viewing movies and television ensures that everyone in your family enjoys their screen time.
+If you manage to meet this particular aim, you will be the envy of those who have a home theatre.